-Our board of directors oversees our enterprise-wide approach to ESG and risk management, designed to support the achievement of organizational objectives, including strategic objectives, improving long-term organizational performance, and enhancing stockholder value.
+As we continue to innovate and grow, we also aim to ensure that our success is sustainable.
+While our management is responsible for developing our overall strategic plan, our board of directors retains oversight authority and has an enterprise-wide approach to environmental, social and governance (ESG) and risk management, designed to support the achievement of organizational objectives, including strategic objectives, improving long-term organizational performance, and enhancing stockholder value.